wdecoster/NanoPlot/README.md

     -t, --threads THREADS   Set the allowed number of threads to be used by the script -o, --outdir OUTDIR     Specify directory in which output has to be created.
     -p, --prefix PREFIX     Specify an optional prefix to be used for the output files.
-    -c, --color COLOR       Specify a color for the plots, must be a valid matplotlib color (see color_options.txt)
+    -c, --color COLOR       Specify a color for the plots must be a valid matplotlib color (see color_options.txt)
 ```